bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 4.3 Blocks and Iterators: Enumerators -- External Iterators pp 57
+Ch 4.3 Blocks and Iterators: Enumerators are Generators and Filters - pp 59